knpuniversity/oauth/knpu/javascript-implicit-google-plus.rst

 we can get some actual details on how Google+ sign in works.

 Now that we know a lot about OAuth, the "Choosing a sign-in flow" is really interesting.
-These are a great example of how the OAuth grant types will look slightly different depending on the server.
+This is a great example of how the OAuth grant types will look slightly different depending on the server.

 Pure server-side flow